 This refers to the number of main strings by the number cross strings on the racquet face.
 The main strings are the vertical strings and the cross strings are the horizontal strings.
 It’s denoted by two numbers (e.g. 16x19 – main x cross).
 There are three general string patterns: open, closed and spin.

-In general, a more open string pattern (e.g. 16×18) means less strings on the racquet face, more spaces between the strings, more ball pocketing and more power and spin potential of the ball.
+In general, a more open string pattern (e.g. 16×18) means less strings on the racquet face, more spaces between the strings, more ball pocketing and easier power and spin potential of the ball.

-A more closed string pattern (e.g. 18×20) means more strings on the racquet face, less spaces between the strings, less ball pocketing, less power and spin potential and more control potential.
+A more closed string pattern (e.g. 18×20) means more strings on the racquet face, less spaces between the strings, less ball pocketing, more challenging access to power and spin potential but improved control potential.

-The newest trend in racquets is the “spin”-oriented pattern.
+Some racquets have been made with a “spin”-oriented pattern.
 This extra open pattern (e.g. 16×15) offers the least amount of strings on the racquet face, the most spaces between strings, the most ball pocketing and power and spin potential to the ball.
 As well, Wilson’s Spin Patterns have more main strings than cross strings, an unusual combination.
 This further enhances the spin potential of the ball as the spaces between the strings is still large but there are more main strings to grip onto the ball, creating more rotations on the ball.